dport96/ITM352/morea/070.flow-control-I/experience-conditionals-branching.md

 }

 ```
+This code should replace the `over_half` code in Exercise #1.
+Test that you get the expected progress indications when mousing over and clicking a section.

-Rewrite the above program using if-elseif-else statements to remove the nested if-statements.
+Your task for this exercise is to rewrite the above code using if-elseif-else statements to remove the nested if-statements.
 Hint: don’t just replace “if” statements with “if-else” in the above.
 You will have to move the end }’s too!
 Consider example hits_spins_ratio of 0, .1, .2, and .5 and make sure that the correct progress message is set for each.

 Paste source code here
 ```